anuragmishrash/appointment-scheduler/DEPLOYMENT_GUIDE.md

 #### Backend Deployment with Render

 Follow the Render deployment steps above, but make sure to:
+1. Set the `TIMEZONE` environment variable to match your primary user base
-1. Update the server CORS configuration to allow requests from your Vercel frontend domain
+2. Update the server CORS configuration to allow requests from your Vercel frontend domain

 ### AWS Deployment